New year, new California laws: Here are a few that go into effect Jan. 1

 The Bureau of Indian Affairs estimates that roughly 4,200 missing and murdered cases are unsolved.
 These cases often remain unsolved due to a lack of investigative resources available to identify new information from witness testimony, re-examine new or retained material evidence, as well as reviewing fresh activities of suspects, according to the bureau.

-This article originally appeared on Visalia Times-Delta: New year, new California laws: Here are a few that go into effect Jan.
-1
+This article originally appeared on Visalia Times-Delta: New year, new California laws: Here are a few take effect 2023